mattermost/docs/source/administration/product-receipe-template.rst

 Product Recipe Template
 ========================

-This template defined how a product recipe can be added for the depending people.
+This template defines how a product recipe can be added for the depending people.

 Problem Statement